kausm1s/Interactive-Graphs-with-Shiny/README.md

-# Lab-8-Interactive-Graph-with-Shiny
+# Interactive-Graphs-with-Shiny

-This lab contains the following:
+This project contains the following:

     Histograms of all the properties